patlevin/tfjs-to-tf/docs/api.rst

     ``Dict[str, str]``.

-All keys and values must be non-empty strings (whitespace-only is not allowed) and all values (i.e. new names) must be unique.
+All keys and values must be non-empty strings (whitespace-only is not allowed) and all values (i.e. new names) don't have to be unique if the map is applied to multiple signatures and doesn't cause name collisions.

 ..